 Roll out our sourcing policy for man-made cellulosic fibres in Europe and China, and conduct a pilot in Brazil.

 Increase the uptake of recycled fibres in Europe.

 An animal welfare policy that captures the strength of our commitment

 At the end of 2016 we launched our new comprehensive animal welfare policy to further our commitment to treating animals with care and respect.
 Building on our proven track record, we have developed principles that will build upon our strong buying and sourcing practices for animal-based materials.

 100% Responsible Down Standard-certified down

-To meet our 2020 targets around raw materials, we have formed or joined partnerships with leading industry stakeholders; seeking to build on their work to implement change faster and more effectively.
+To meet our 2020 targets around raw materials, we have formed or joined partnerships with leading industry stakeholders seeking to implement change faster and more effectively.
 We use tried and tested, independently audited initiatives to improve our performance.
 Once we have achieved those best practice standards, we seek to collaborate further, taking the industry with us along the way.

 Our cornerstone commitment on cotton has formed the basis of our approach to responsible down and we have used our learnings to shape and adopt the Responsible Down Standard (RDS) and the CanopyStyle initiative.